TheWolverine - Michigan Wolverines Football Pre-Game Podcast: Van Bergen And Borton

 Michigan Wolverines Football Pre-Game Podcast: Van Bergen And Borton

-Former Michigan defensive lineman Ryan Van Bergen talks about taking down Indiana, and what would constitute a successful season, on the podcast.
+Former Michigan defensive lineman Ryan Van Bergen has a win over Ohio State, and talks about what it might take for this year's team to join him.

-Van Bergen and senior editor John Borton focus on the match-up with the Hoosiers, but also take a quick peek ahead and entertain a big-picture look at Jim Harbaugh's team and program.
+Van Bergen breaks down the looks on both sides of the ball, when the Buckeyes come north to take on the Wolverines.
+He also gets into the raw emotion of the series, and what it will require for Michigan to right the ship.

 ---